The Belgian Malinois is one of those dogs which turns heads.

 Evaluation for spongy cerebellar degeneration

-This is an inherited neurodegenerative condition known to affect Belgian Shepherds, including the Malinois.
+This is an inherited neurodegenerative condition known to affect the Mali.

 Symptoms can typically be observed at 4 to 8 weeks of age.